 - Ordering network connections

 The choice between CapEx and OpEx comes down to whether it is financially feasible and strategically beneficial to maintain privately owned data centers or whether outsourcing to a trusted vendor is more appropriate.
-The CapEx model gives organizations complete control over their environment, but also puts full burden in their hands.
+The CapEx model not only gives organizations complete control over their environment but also puts a full burden in their hands.
 OpEx solutions allow companies to shift these necessary but mundane tasks to a vendor that spends 100% of their time focused solely on data center maintenance and management.

-With these factors in mind, 451 Research’s Voice of the Enterprise: Datacenters 2019 found that 42% of responding enterprises shifted an application or workload from a privately owned data center to a colocation solution in the past 12 months.
+With these factors in mind, it’s no surprise that 42% of responding enterprises in a 451 Research study shifted an application or workload from a privately owned data center to a colocation solution in the past 12 months.
 The top reasons for the move all center around the theme that owning and maintaining a data center is not the company’s primary business.

 - Improved reliability and uptime (42%)